dorbenit/Generic-ADT-C/README.md

 ## ✍️ Author

-Developed by [Dor Benita](https://github.com/dorbenit) as part of an **Advanced C Programming** course, with an emphasis on low-level design, memory management, and modularity.
+Developed by [Dor Benita](https://github.com/dorbenit) as part of an **Advanced  Programming** course, with an emphasis on low-level design, memory management, and modularity.